devram2000/uconomy-mvp/resources/markdown/terms.md

 **TRANSACTIONS** Before completing any transaction on your behalf through any Uconomy Services, Uconomy will secure your promise to pay by disclosing the terms and conditions applicable to that transaction and securing your affirmative consent to those terms for that transaction, including your promise to pay the Total Payments amount to Lender or its assigns, by asking you to click the button to confirm your loan.

-**Collections** You agree to allow Uconomy to send you payment reminders from time-to-time.
+**COLLECTIONS** You agree to allow Uconomy to send you payment reminders from time-to-time.
 Notwithstanding whether you have consented or withdrawn your consent to the Uconomy E-Sign Consent, you agree that payment reminders may take the form of any available communication, subject to applicable law.
 You also agree that if you fail to pay an amount owed to Uconomy pursuant to this Agreement, Uconomy may engage in collection efforts to recover such amounts from you.
-Uconomy may negotiate a grace period with you on a case-by-case basis, if you default to pay in this period, Uconomy will make collection these collection efforts.
+Uconomy may negotiate a grace period with you on a case-by-case basis, if you default to pay in this period, Uconomy may engage in collection efforts.
 These collection efforts may involve contacting you directly, submitting your information to a collections agency, or taking legal action.